cloudnativeguy/gitdrops/README.md

 GitDrops only supports Volume updates for:
 * Volume attach (i.e. changed `droplets.volumes` value in `gitdrops.yaml`)
 * Volume detach (i.e. changed `droplets.volumes` value in `gitdrops.yaml`)
-* Volume resize (i.e. changed `droplets.size` in `gitdrops.yaml`)
+* Volume resize (i.e. changed `volumes.size` in `gitdrops.yaml`)

-Should you wish to change other details about a Volume, it is necessary to create a new Volume with your desired details.
+Should you wish to change other details of a Volume, it is necessary to create a new Volume with your desired details.

 #### Example